-18. At the winter Board meeting prior to the expiration of the terms of two Directors selected at-large the President shall appoint a nominating committee or three (3) returning at-large members of the Board of Directors to recommend two or more candidates for the expiring positions, including any incumbent at-large Directors who desire to be considered for re-election.
-Then, at the annual National Four-Wall Tournament meeting, the Board of Directors shall elect two nominees to the Board of Directors, their terms to begin at the first full Board meeting of the ensuing year.
+18. At the Winter Board meeting prior to the expiration of the terms of two Directors selected at-large the President shall appoint a nominating committee or three (3) returning at-large members of the Board of Directors to recommend two or more candidates for the expiring positions, including any incumbent at-large Directors who desire to be considered for re-election.
+Then, at the Summer meeting, the Board of Directors shall elect two nominees to the Board of Directors, their terms to begin at the first full Board meeting of the ensuing year.

 Protocol: On the first and subsequent rounds of voting, each voter shall select as many names as there are positions available.
 Any candidate who acquires at least a number of votes equaling a majority* is eligible for a runoff.
 A clear winner(s) is/are elected while those not garnering a majority* and/or tied will have a runoff.
 Runoffs will include all candidates, excepting the one or more who are already elected.
 In the case of a tie or no one obtaining a majority for the remaining open position(s), the lowest vote getter is removed for the subsequent ballot.

 * Majority: over half of the number of voters (irrespective of the total number of votes).
 Example: if 15 people are voting, a candidate must receive at least 8 total votes to have a majority.

 19. Whenever any vacancy shall occur on the Board of Directors, by reason of death, resignation, removal for cause or otherwise, it may be filled by a majority vote of the remaining directors, for the balance of the term; provided that any vacancy in a regional board position shall be filled by a member of such region.